Yi-Ruei Liu 劉珆睿

 About Me

-I’m an incoming Ph.D. student in Computer Science at National Yang Ming Chiao Tung University (NYCU), advised by Prof. Yu-Lun Liu.
+I recieved my master degree at UIUC-CS.
+I plan to apply for Ph.D. programs in US.
 I work on 3D scene reconstruction and physically-based rendering, particularly focusing on inverse rendering, 3D Gaussian Splatting, and physics effect simulation.

 I received my Master of Computer Science from the University of Illinois Urbana-Champaign (UIUC), and bachelor in Computer Science from NYCU.